nbl7/uranio-dot/README.md

 ...
 ```

-`switch.js` will make commits every time it replace or install a new submodule.
+`switch.js` will make commits every time it replaces or install a new submodule.
 Therefore always commit before using it.